Cert

 Charlotte's Web(2006)

-Charlotte's Web, adapted from the popular children's novel, captures the magic of a wonderful friendship between a pig and a spider.
+Adaptation of the popular children's novel, capturing the magic of a wonderful friendship between a pig and a spider.

 E.B.
 White’s children’s classic is a wonderful story of friendship, in this case between a pig and a spider.
 Full of charm and magic, this film is a worthy adaptation of one of the most popular children’s books of all time, dealing with friendship, community and the environment.